bachue/erubis-for-rails23/README.md

-# ErubisForRails23
+# Erubis For Rails2.3

-A simple gem which can resolve some compatibility issue when using Erubis in Rails 2.3
+A simple gem which can resolve some compatibility issues when using Erubis in Rails 2.3

 ## Installation